-- 76. What possible factor would a dynamic leader consider a hindrance' in achieving the development goals of a nation? - a.
-Principle of equality before the law. - b.
-Judicial activism. - c.
-A conservative judiciary. - d.
-Need for discipline. - 77.
-Which of the following four statements can be inferred from the above passage? - A. Scientific rationality is an essential feature of modernity. - B. Scientific rationality results in the development of impersonal rules. - C. Modernisation and development have been chosen over traditional music, dance and drama. - D. Democracies aspire to achieve substantive equality. - a.
-A, B, D but not C - b.
-A, B but not C, D - c.
-A, D but not B, C - d.
-A, B C but not D - 78.
-A key argument the author is making is that: - a. in the context of extreme inequality, the issue of leadership has limited significance. - b. democracy is incapable of eradicating inequality. - c. formal equality facilitates development and change. - d. impersonal rules are good for avoiding instability but fall short of achieving real equality. - 79.
-Tocqueville believed that the age of democracy would be an un-heroic age because: - a. democratic principles do not encourage heroes. - b. there is no urgency for development in democratic countries. - c. heroes that emerged in democracies would become despots. - d. aristocratic society had a greater ability to produce heroes. - 80.
-Dynamic leaders are needed in democracies because: - a. they have adopted the principles of 'formal' equality rather than 'substantive' equality. - b. 'formal' equality whets people's appetite for 'substantive' equality. - c. systems that rely on the impersonal rules of 'formal' equality loose their ability to make large changes. - d. of the conflict between a 'progressive' executive and a 'conservative' judiciary.
+76. What possible factor would a dynamic leader consider a 'hindrance' in achieving the development goals of a nation?

+- (a) Principle of equality before the law. - (b) Judicial activism. - (c) A conservative judiciary. - (d) Need for discipline. - 77.
+Which of the following four statements can be inferred from the above passage? - A. Scientific rationality is an essential feature of modernity. - B. Scientific rationality results in the development of impersonal - C. Modernisation and development have been chosen over traditional music, dance and drama. - D. Democracies aspire to achieve substantive equality. - (a) A, B, D but not C - (b) A, B but not C, D - (c) A, D but not B, C - (d) A, B, C but not D - 78.
+A key argument the author is making is that: - (a) in the context of extreme inequality, the issue of leadership has limited significance. - (b) democracy is incapable of eradicating inequality. - (c) formal equality facilitates development and change. - (d) impersonal rules are good for avoiding instability but fall short of achieving real equality. - 79.
+Tocqueville believed that the age of democracy would be an unheroic age because: - (a) democratic principles do not encourage heroes. - (b) there is no urgency for development in democratic countries. - (c) heroes that emerged in democracies would become despots. - (d) aristocratic society had a greater ability to produce heroes. - 80.
+Dynamic leaders are needed in democracies because: - (a) they have adopted the principles of 'formal' equality rather than 'substantive' equality. - (b) 'formal' equality whets people's appetite for 'substantive' equality. - (c) systems that rely on the impersonal rules of 'formal' equality loose their ability to make large changes. - (d) of the conflict between a 'progressive' executive and a 'conservative' judiciary.

-DIRECTIONS for question 81 to 85: The sentence given in each question, when properly sequenced, form a coherent paragraph.
+Directions for questions 81 to 85: The sentence given in each question, when properly sequenced, form a coherent paragraph.
 Each sentence is labelled with a letter.
 Choose the most logical order of sentences from among the given choices to construct a coherent paragraph.

-- A. Passivity is not, of course, universal. - B. In areas where there are no lords or laws, or in frontier zones where all men go armed, the attitude of the peasantry may well be different. - C. So indeed it may be on the fringe of the unsubmissive. - D. However, for most of the soil-bound peasants the problem is not whether to be normally passive or active, but when to pass from one state to another. - E. This depends on an assessment of the political situation. - a.
-BEDAC - b.
-CDABE - c.
-EDBAC d.
-ABCDE - 82. - A. But in the industrial era destroying the enemy's productive capacity means bombing the factories which are located in the cities. - B. So in the agrarian era, if you need to destroy the enemy's productive capacity, what you want to do is burn his fields, or if you're really vicious, salt them. - C. Now in the information era, destroying the enemy's productive capacity means destroying the information infrastructure. - D. How do you do battle with your enemy? - E. The idea is to destroy the enemy's productive capacity, and depending upon the economic foundation, that productive capacity is different in each case. - F. With regard to defence, the purpose of the military is to defend the nation and he prepared to do battle with its enemy. - a.
-FDEBAC - b.
-FCABED - c.
-DEBACF - d.
-DFEBAC - 83. - A. Michael Hofman, a poet and translator, accepts this sorry fact without approval or complaint. - B. But thanklessness and impossibility do not daunt him. - C. He acknowledges too in fact he returns to the point often that best translators of poetry always fail at some level. - D. Hofman feels passionately about his work, and this is clear from his writings
+- 81. A. Passivity is not, of course, universal. - B. In areas where there are no lords or laws, or in frontier zones where all men go armed, the attitude of the peasantry may well be different. - C. So indeed it may be on the fringe of the unsubmissive. - D. However, for most of the soil-bound peasants the problem is not whether to be normally passive or active, but when to pass from one state to another. - (a) BDAC - (b) CDAB - (c) DBAC - (d) ABCD - 82.
+A. But in the industrial era destroying the enemy's productive capacity means bombing the factories which are located in the cities. - B. So in the agrarian era, if you need to destroy the enemy's

+- productive capacity, what you want to do is burn his fields, or if you're really vicious, salt them. - C. Now in the information era, destroying the enemy's productive capacity means destroying the information infrastructure. - D. How do you do battle with your enemy? - E. The idea is to destroy the enemy's productive capacity, and depending upon the economic foundation, that productive capacity is different in each case. - F. With regard to defence, the purpose of the military is to defend the nation and be prepared to do battle with its enemy. - (a) FDEBAC